 A Timeline of Wilshire Boulevard Temple

-Solomon Carvalho, an artist with John C. Fremont’s expedition, visits Los Angeles, encouraging local Jews to form a Hebrew Benevolent Society.
+Solomon Carvalho, an artist with John C. Fremont’s exploratory expedition of the West, visits Los Angeles, encouraging local Jews to form a Hebrew Benevolent Society.
 In July, the Society incorporates; the following year, it receives land from the city to establish the first Jewish cemetery, located near present-day Dodger Stadium.

 Joseph Newmark, a lay rabbi, obtains a state charter and organizes Congregation B’nai B’rith, the first Jewish synagogue in Los Angeles.

 With Temple membership now doubled, elements of Reform Judaism are introduced.
-A national economic depression coupled with the end of a real estate boom affects the congregation, which is in disarray.
-Nonetheless, construction begins in 1889 on a new building at Ninth & Hope on a lot purchased several years earlier.
+A national economic depression coupled with the end of a real estate boom affects the congregation.
+Nonetheless, construction begins in 1889 on a new building downtown at Ninth & Hope on a lot purchased several years earlier.